SICKAG/sick_line_guidance/doc/sick_line_guidance_configuration.md

 Set the CAN-ID of your device with `id: 0x0A # CAN-Node-ID of MLS (default: 0x0A)` and configure device specific settings in section `dcf_overlay` by appending a line `"objectindex": "parametervalue"` for each parameter.

-## yaml configuration for multiple can devices
+## Configuration for multiple devices

 If you want to use multiple can devices (MLS or OLS) on one system, you have to append multiple nodes in your yaml-file.
 Each node must contain the configuration of one can device as shown above.
-Just make sure to use different node names for each device:
+Make sure to use different node names for each device:
 ```yaml
 nodes:
   node1: